-How to Set a Marketing Budget
+How to Set a Marketing Budget (2024 Guide)

-Your 2023 Marketing Budget Guide
+Your 2024 Marketing Budget Guide

-It’s no secret that far too many companies underspend when it comes to marketing, while some spend far too much in all the wrong places.
+It’s no secret that far too many companies underspend when it comes to digital marketing, while some spend far too much in all the wrong places.

 Gone are the days of guessing, throwing as many ideas at the wall just to see what sticks.
 Not only is this approach ineffective and tiring, but it’s expensive.

-That’s why we’ve done the research to create the ultimate guide on how to set a marketing budget in 2023, and how much a marketing budget should cost your company.
+That’s why we’ve done the research to create the ultimate guide on how to set a marketing budget in 2024, and how much a marketing budget should cost your company.

 Let’s get into it.

 Setting aside a dedicated budget is essential if you want to be successful in your marketing efforts.
 It helps keep track of how much money is being spent, how it’s being used, and how effective each campaign is.
-By understanding how much money you have to spend on marketing, you can plan your activities accordingly and avoid any surprises or setbacks further down the line.
-Businesses should see marketing plans as an investment aimed at business growth, rather than a cost within the company.
-Planning a marketing budget allows businesses of every size to:

 • Stay on track financially.